QualCoder-Org/qualcoder-org.github.io/docs/doc/en/index.md

-Welcome to the QualCoder wiki!

-The wiki covers instructions to install and use the QualCoder qualitative data analysis software.
+The instructions describe how to install and use QualCoder.
 The information here refers to the most recent version of QualCoder.

 ## What is QualCoder?
 QualCoder is free, open source software for qualitative data analysis.